1821 - 2021 200 years since the Greek Revolution of 1821 and the War of Independence image

 "Freedom or Death"

-Freedom or Death" was the motto during the Greek Revolution against the Ottoman Empire.
-It is believed that the nine lines of the flag reflect the number of syllables in the Greek phrase "Eleftheria i Thanatos" (the translation of Freedom or Death).
-The line pattern was chosen because of its similarity with the wavy sea that surrounds the shores of Greece.
 The interchange of blue and white colours makes the Hellenic Flag on a windy day look like the Aegean Sea.
 The Greek Square Cross that rests on the upper left side of the flag demonstrates the respect and the devotion that Greek people have for the Greek Orthodox Church and signifies the importance of Christianity in the formation of the modern Hellenic Nation.
 During the dark years of the Ottoman rule, the Greek Orthodox Church helped the enslaved Greeks to retain their cultural characteristics: the Greek language, the Byzantine religion and generally the Greek ethnic identity.

 Commemorating 200 years of Greek independence